Panacea Society

 The Panacea Society was a millenarian religious group in Bedford, England.
 Founded in 1919, it followed the teachings of the Devonshire prophetess Joanna Southcott, who died in 1814, and campaigned for Southcott's sealed box of prophecies to be opened according to her instructions.
-The society believed Bedford (within a three mile radius of their church) to be the original site of the Garden of Eden.
+The society believed Bedford (within a three-mile radius of their church) to be the original site of the Garden of Eden.

 History

 The notice placed in The Daily Telegraph by the society on the outbreak of the Second World War on 4 September 1939.

 The Society's inspiration was the teachings of the Devonshire prophetess Joanna Southcott (1750–1814).
 It was founded by Mabel Barltrop in 1919 at 12 Albany Road, Bedford.
 A clergyman's widow, Barltrop declared herself the 'daughter of God', took the name Octavia and believed herself to be the Shiloh of Southcott's prophecies.
 Barltrop had originally heard of Southcott via a leaflet written by Alice Seymour.
 She and 12 apostles founded the Society, originally called the Community of the Holy Ghost.

 A central purpose of the Society was to persuade 24 Anglican bishops to open Southcott's sealed box of prophecies and, to this end, advertisements were placed in newspapers, both national and local.
 In the late 1920s and early 1930s the Society generated over 100,000 petitions for the box to be opened.
-The Society claimed to be in possession of the original box.
+On 27 May 1957, the Society claimed to be in possession of the original box which they had obtained from the widow of Cecil Kaye Jowett.
 The Panaceans also believed that the one that was opened in 1927 and found to contain a broken horse pistol and a lottery ticket, was not the genuine box.

-In 1929 the society purchased castleside, a large house next to their base, that was being used as a boarding house for schoolboys.
+In 1929 the society purchased "Castleside", a large house next to their base, that was being used as a boarding house for schoolboys.
 After the boarders had moved out the house was converted into a building set up facilitate the opening of the box.
 This included a room for opening the box and housing for the bishops.
 In the 2000s the surviving members of the society decided that the bishops would be better accommodated in the local hotels.